epn-vespa/tutorials/surfaces/asteroid_spect/Spectro_asteroids.md

-Notice how spectra differ in spectral range, but also that they are not provided in the same scale — some provide flux density (reflected solar irradiance) others are in reflectance (irradiance divided by the solar flux at target distance).
+Notice how spectra differ in spectral range, but also that they are not provided in the same scale — some are in flux density (reflected solar irradiance) others are in reflectance (irradiance divided by the solar flux at target distance).
 Some spectra at longer wavelength are provided in emissivity (irradiance divided by surface black body).
 This particularity of Solar System observations is reflected (!) in the measurement_type parameter of EPN-TAP.
-These different scales cannot be compared directly.
+Different scales cannot be compared directly.

 The reflectance spectra in the NIR range (Fig. 2) display 2 bands of pyroxenes at ~ 1 and 2 µm, with varying band center & width.
-Band position depends on pyroxene composition (Fe/Mg ratio) and is an important indicator of mineralogy.
+Band parameters depend on pyroxene composition (Fe/Mg ratio) and is an important indicator of mineralogy.

 ### 2- Display spectra in SPLAT-VO